School of Social and Political Science

 (2018) ‘Towards an Interpretive Parliamentary Studies’, in J. Brichzin, D. Krichewsky, L. Ringel and J. Schank (eds.)
 The Sociology of Parliaments.
 Wiesbaden: Springer VS. Co-author: R.A.W.
 Rhodes.

 (2018) ‘Supporting Members and Peers’, in C. Leston-Bandeira and L. Thompson (eds.)
-Exploring Parliament, Oxford: Oxford University Press.
+Exploring Parliament (first edition), Oxford: Oxford University Press.
 Co-author: J. Mulley.

 Reports and policy engagement